syseleven/grav-docs-syseleven-stack/pages/04.Support/default.en.md

 ### via Ticketsystem

-You can open tickets directly if you already have an account in our <a href="https://helpdesk.syseleven.de">ticketsystem</a>.
+You can open tickets directly if you already have an account in our [ticketsystem](https://helpdesk.syseleven.de/).

 ---